 "You can't eat your cake off of both ends," Stone said.

 The Yorks are exploring the possibility of buying the theme park after Cedar Fair announced it opposes building a new 49ers stadium on the site of the park's current parking lot.
-Because of Cedar Fair's lease with the city of Santa Clara, their opposition to the stadium would effectively kill the project on the parking lot site unless a settlement was reached or they sold the park.

 Team officials are also exploring the possibility of building the new stadium on a nearby, ancillary parking lot that has less restrictions on it, 49ers Vice President Lisa Lang said earlier this week.